 Linen is a natural fabric, obtained from stems of one of the oldest cultivated plant flax.
 Fabric is made from the cellulose fibers inside the flax plant.

 The flax plant grows once a year.
 You can expect to harvest the flax plant in just 100 days.
 Similar to other plants flax plans demands regular watering and care.
 When it grows around 4feet, then it is a sign that the plant is ready to be cultivated.

-The reason flax plant is used in obtaining linen hides in its strong fibers which provides strength to the fabric.
+The reason the flax plant is used in obtaining linen hides in its strong fibers which provides strength to the fabric.
 Besides linen fabric flax plant is also is rich in dietary fiber and Omega 3 fatty acids.

 But to obtain the best quality fabric and seed oil from the plant the two distinct varieties are being harvested.
 To obtain the best fabric it is a must to harvest the plant before it is fully grown.
 But for seeds, the plant is not harvested till it is fully mature.

-When the stem turns yellow and seed brown, the plant is ready to be harvested and obtaining a good quality fiber.
+When the stem turns yellow and the seed brown, the plant is ready to be harvested and obtaining a good quality fiber.

-Fabric made by using polyester yarns and fibers.
+Fabric is made by using polyester yarns and fibers.
 Polyester is a man-made synthetic fabric that usually refers to PET (polyethylene terephthalate).